AndyKiema/CIT-Bank-Certificate-of-Deposit-Calculator-Test/README.md

   - Negative and zero values for principal, monthly period and interest rate
   - Non-numeric data(Alphabetic and special characters)

-## Formula Used in the Certificate of Deposit (CD) Calculator Test
+## Formula Used

-The Certificate of Deposit (CD) Calculator test relies on the following formula to calculate the maturity amount:
+The calculator test relies on the following formula to calculate the maturity amount:

 A = P * (1 + (r / n)) ^ (n * t)